apache/flink-statefun/stateful-functions-docs/docs/overview/stateful_functions.rst

 ``Routers`` are attached to ingresses to determine which function instance should handle an event initially.

 ``Egresses`` are a way to send events out from the application in a standardized way.
 Egresses are optional; it is also possible that no events leave the application and functions sink events or directly make calls to other applications.
-Wgresses are integrated with the state/messaging/consistency model and can help with sending responses in a fault-tolerant/consistent way.
+Egresses are integrated with the state/messaging/consistency model and can help with sending responses in a fault-tolerant/consistent way.

 Scaling and Resources
 =====================

 Applications are inherently scalable because virtual function instances are distributed across parallel processes or shards.
 Sharding is based on message ``type`` and ``ID``, so messages can be efficiently routed without additional name resolution.

-Functions do not have and dedicated resources, like threads or memory; all function types share the same resources.
+Functions do not have dedicated resources, like threads or memory; all function types share the same resources.
 Each shard has a "dispatcher" that loads and invokes the target virtual instance of a message.
 Whenever a function is not executed, its state may reside outside memory.
 For example, in the implementation on top of Apache Flink, each shard keeps all function state in a local RocksDB instance, with “warm” state residing in the memory cache and “cold” state being evicted to disk.

 State and Consistency Guarantees
 ================================